PickleBall: Secure Deserialization of Pickle-based Machine Learning Models (Extended Report): Evaluation

 \subsubsection{Methods}

 We evaluate the model scanning tools by providing each model in our dataset as an input to the tool.
 We expect the model scanners to alert when provided a malicious model input, and otherwise not to alert.
-We consider correctly identified malicious models as true positives, correctly identified benign models as true negatives, incorrectly identified malicious models as false negatives, and incorrectly identified benign models as false positives.